Editor's notes: This post was updated October 17, 2018.

 Peggy Olson (fictional): Speaking of Mad Men, remember Peggy Olson?
 She is the right-hand woman to Don Draper.
 Played by Elisabeth Moss, Olson is a brilliant, sharp-witted, creative copywriter who climbs the ranks from secretary to second-in-command of her department.
 Interestingly, she ends the series working for McCann Erickson.

 Sir Alan William Parker: Born February 14, 1944, Parker got his start as an advertising copywriter, and currently works as a film director, producer, and screenwriter.
-In his late teens he started writing copy for television advertisements and garnered a multitude of accolades for his ingenious commercials.
+In his late teens, he started writing copy for television advertisements and garnered a multitude of accolades for his clever commercials.
 What was Parker’s motivation to write copy?
 To meet girls.
-If only Peggy Olson wasn’t fictional…
+If only Peggy Olson weren’t fictional…

-Leave a comment, share this blog, and/or click here to contact Ethos Copywriting to let us know what we can write for you.
+Leave a comment, share this blog, and click here to contact Ethos Copywriting to let us know what we can write for you.